List of Elena of Avalor characters: Ash Delgado

+Sanza

-Sanza (Taye Diggs) is a rogue green jaguar spirit guide who first appears in "Flower of Light" where he attempts to destroy the portal that connects the mortal and spirit world and bribes Felicia and Guillermo into helping him.
+Sanza (voiced by Taye Diggs) is a rogue green jaguar spirit guide who first appears in "Flower of Light" where he attempts to destroy the portal that connects the mortal and spirit world and bribes Felicia and Guillermo into helping him.
 Although he succeeds, Elena and friends manage to restore the portal with Felicia's help.
 He is then captured and arrested by Zuzo.
 He is briefly seen in "Coronation Day" watching Elena and Ash compete in an Olaball tournament.

+Zopilote

-Zopilote (Tony Shalhoub) is Ash's mentor who trained her how to be a Malvago and first appears in "Sister of Invention".
+Zopilote (voiced by Tony Shalhoub) is Ash's mentor who trained her how to be a Malvago and first appears in "Sister of Invention".
 He can transform into a vulture.
 In "Captain Mateo", he and Ash help train Esteban (who soon becomes an ally in "Dreamcatcher") with his newly acquired magical powers.
 In "Spirit of a Wizard", he is transformed into an ordinary bird after a failed attempt to steal Elena's scepter with Ash and Esteban.
 In "Coronation Day", it is revealed that he recently died prior to the episode.
 He later competes in an Olaball tournament against Elena alongside Ash.

+Tito

-Tito (Anthony Ramos) is a bandit who first appears in "Team Isa".
+Tito (voiced by Anthony Ramos) is a bandit who first appears in "Team Isa".
 He can mind-control people by playing his magic guitar.
 After taking control of Elena and her friends, Isabel works with her friends to help foil his scheme and break his guitar, freeing Elena and friends from his control.
 He is then captured and arrested for his crimes.

+Chatana

-Chatana (Gina Torres) is an evil sorceress with wings who first appears in "The Last Laugh" where she is unwillingly freed from her prison by Elena and Mateo.
+Chatana (voiced by Gina Torres) is an evil sorceress with wings who first appears in "The Last Laugh" where she is unwillingly freed from her prison by Elena and Mateo.
 After meeting Ash and Esteban, she joins forces with them in their quest to take over Avalor in exchange for the return of her magical diadem.
 She meets her defeat in "Coronation Day".